Gary Lee Price unveils his vision

-“The Queen of Fairbanks”
+for “The Queen of Fairbanks” statue!

-Irene Mary Sherman, 1988 photo by Erik Hill, Anchorage Daily News
+Irene Mary Sherman, 1988 photo by Erik Hill,

 So why dedicate a statue to a woman who lived in the margins?
-As Irene bestowed her love on the people of the Golden Heart City, in good measure, she received it.
+As Irene bestowed her love on the people of Fairbanks, in good measure, she received it.
+Many remember her as the heart of the “Golden Heart City.”
 Elsewhere she may have been institutionalized for her nonconformity, in her hometown Irene was free to live independently while surrounded by watchful friends.
 She enjoyed the grace, goodwill, and quiet financial support of pioneer families and newcomers alike, especially the Nerland and Burnett families, and many others who made life better for Irene in ways large and small.

 About Us